513: The Brain That Wouldn't Die

 Diarrhea is like a storm raging inside you.

 A paraphrase of a line from an old Pepto-Bismol ad: "Sometimes, diarrhea can feel like a storm raging in your body."
 The ad used the voiceover over a rumble of thunder (to dramatize intestinal discomfort).

 Well, he shouldn’t have eaten at Jack in the Box.

 Jack in the Box is an American chain of fast food restaurants.
 In 1993, hundreds of people, mostly in the Northwest, became ill after they were exposed to the E. coli bacteria in tainted hamburger meat sold at the restaurant; several children died.
-The resulting outcry almost destroyed the company, but it seems to have bounced back.
+The resulting outcry almost destroyed the company, but it's since bounced back.

 Hi, I’m William Proxmire.
-How are you doing?
+How you doing?
 Put ‘er there.

 William Proxmire (1915-2005) was a Democratic senator from Wisconsin who served in Congress for 32 years before retiring in 1989.
-He was best known for creating the Golden Fleece Awards, which he used to highlight wasteful government spending.
+He was best known for creating the Golden Fleece Award, which he used to highlight wasteful government spending.

 [Imitating.]
 Oh, thank you, God.
 Thank you so bloody much!

-This is a line from the classic British TV show Fawlty Towers, spoken by John Cleese, who played hotel owner Basil Fawlty.
+This is a line from the classic British TV comedy Fawlty Towers (BBC2, 1975 & 1979), frequently spoken by the ever-frustrated hotel owner Basil Fawlty, played by John Cleese.

 He’s either gonna win the Nobel Prize or the Heisman Trophy.

 The Nobel Prize is actually six prizes (physics, chemistry, medicine, literature, economics, and peace) awarded annually for the greatest intellectual achievements of that year.
 The fund for the prizes was established in 1895 by Swedish industrialist Alfred Nobel, the inventor of dynamite.
-The Heisman Trophy is awarded every year to the outstanding college football player, as determined by a poll of sportswriters; it is named after John Heisman, a player and coach in the late 19th century.
+The Heisman Trophy is awarded every year to the outstanding college football player, as determined by a poll of sportswriters; it is named after player and coach John Heisman.